 - Look through public ratings on review websites and pay attention to trainers with positive reviews from confirmed clients.

-- Interview possible trainers to get a personal feel for their personality and their style of training.
-An interview can also help you to determine whether you feel comfortable with the trainer too.
+- Interview possible trainers to get a personal feel for their personality and training style.
+An interview can also help you determine whether you feel comfortable with the trainer.

 - Ask if you can meet a previous client to ask their opinion on how effective the trainer’s training methods are.